Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

         </app-control>
     ```

-2. Register an action
+2. Register actions:

-    To receive action events, each component instance must register the action.
+    To receive action events, each component instance must register the actions.
     You can register an action as shown in the following code:
     ```
     static void __frame_component_action_cb(component_h context,